-Schedule Changes from 16/17 final to 17-19 draft from 17-19 draft to 17-19 final From draft NV autumn 2017 SCHEDULE 1 - SERVICE COMMENC A. Conditions Precedent No change No change No change B. Commissioner Documents No change No change No change C. Extension of Contract Term Minor changes No change No change SCHEDULE 2 - THE SERVICES A. Service Specifications Minor changes No change No change A1.
-Specialised Services - Derogations from National Service No change No change No change Specifications B. Indicative Activity Plan Minor changes No change No change C. Activity Planning Assumptions Minor changes No change No change D. Essential Services No change No change No change E. Essential Services Continuity Plan No change No change No change F. Clinical Networks No change No change No change G. Other Local Agreements, Policies and Procedures Minor changes Changed No change H. Transition Arrangements No change No change No change I. Exit Arrangements No change No change No change J. Transfer of and Discharge from Care Protocols No change No change No change K. Safeguarding Policies and MCA Policies No change No change No change L. Provisions applicable to Primary Care Services No change No change No change SCHEDULE 3 - PAYMENT Nation of the A. Local Prices Minor changes No change No change
+Schedule Changes from 16/17 final from 17-19 From 17-19 to 17-19 draft draft to 17-19 final to Jan final 20178 NV SCHEDULE 1 - SERVICE COMMENC A. Conditions Precedent No change No change No change B. Commissioner Documents No change No change No change C. Extension of Contract Term Minor changes No change No change SCHEDULE 2 - THE SERVICES A. Service Specifications Minor changes No change No change A1.
+Specialised Services - No change No change No change Derogations from National Service J J Specifications B. Indicative Activity Plan Minor changes No change No change C. Activity Planning Assumptions Minor changes No change No change D. Essential Services No change No change No change E. Essential Services Continuity No change No change No change Plan F. Clinical Networks No change No change No change G. Other Local Agreements, Minor changes Changed No change Policies and Procedures H. Transition Arrangements No change No change No change I. Exit Arrangements No change No change No change J. Transfer of and Discharge from No change No change No change Care Protocols K. Safeguarding Policies and No change No change No change MCA Policies L. Provisions applicable to No change No change No change Primary Care Services SCHEDULE 3 - PAYMENT A. Local Prices Minor changes No change No change

-В. Local Variations Minor changes (added to SF) No change No change С Local Modifications Minor changes (added to SF) No change No change Marginal Rate Emergency Agreed Baseline Value No change No change No change E. Withir Emergency Re-admissions n 30 Days: Agreed Threshold No change No change No change F. Value Minor changes No change No change Timing and Amounts of ents in First and/or Final act Year No change No change No change SCH EDULE 4 - QUALITY REQUIREM A. Operational Standards Minor changes No change (SF changed) Significant changes В. National Quality Requirements Minor changes Changed No change C. Local Quality Requirements No change No change No change D. Innov Commissioning for Quality and ation (CQUIN) Minor changes No change (SF changed) No change E. Local Incentive Scheme No change No change No change F. Clostridium difficile No change No change No change G. CQUIN Disapplication Changed Deleted No change SCHE EDULE 5 - GOVERNANCE A. Documents Relied On No change No change No change B1.
-Provider's Mandatory Material Contractors No change No change No change B2.
-Sub-0 Provider's Permitted Material Contractors No change No change No change C. Resp Commissioner Roles and onsibilities No change No change No change EDULE 6 - CONTRACT MANAGE RMATION REQUIREMENTS IVIENT, REPORTI A. Reporting Requirements Minor changes Changed Minor change В. Data Quality Improvement Plan No change No change No change C. Proce Incidents Requiring Reporting No change No change No change D. Impro Service Development and ovement Plan Significant changes No change No change E. Surveys No change No change No change SCHE EDULE 7 - PENSIONS No change No change No change i i 1
+В. Local Variations Minor changes (added to SF) No change No change С Local Modifications Minor changes (added to SF) No change No change Marginal Rate Emergency Agreed Baseline Value No change No change No change E. Withi Emergency Re-admissions in 30 Days: Agreed Threshold No change No change No change F. Value Minor changes No change No change Timing and Amounts of nents in First and/or Final ract Year No change No change No change с сп EDULE 4 - QUALITY REQUIREM зсп А. Operational Standards Minor changes No change Significant 7. operational etallidarias Winter enanges (SF changed) changes B. National Quality Requirements Minor changes Changed No change C. Local Quality Requirements No change No change No change D. Commissioning for Quality and Minor changes No change No change vation (CQUIN) (SF changed) E. Local Incentive Scheme No change No change No change F. Clostridium difficile No change No change No change G. CQUIN Disapplication Changed Deleted No change SCH EDULE 5 - GOVERNANCE A. Documents Relied On No change No change No change B1.
+Provider's Mandatory Material No change No change No change Contractors i të energe i të ënemge B2.
+Sub- Provider's Permitted Material Contractors No change No change No change C. Resp Commissioner Roles and consibilities No change No change No change EDULE 6 - CONTRACT MANAGE RMATION REQUIREMENTS MENT, REPORT NG AND A. Reporting Requirements Minor changes Changed Minor change В. Data Quality Improvement Plan No change No change No change C. Proc Incidents Requiring Reporting edure No change No change No change D. Impro Service Development and ovement Plan Significant changes No change No change Ε. Surveys No change No change No change 0011 SCH EDULE 7 - PENSIONS No change No change No change 1